This annual list of the best in-home senior care franchises was revised and updated on February 10, 2021.

 The company also offers Amada Connect, a technology tool that provides information on daily activities and reports behavioral patterns to a web-based dashboard or directly via email or mobile device.
 Amada also provides financial coordination services to help families understand long-term care (LTC) insurance and veterans assistance programs.

-Founded in 2007 and franchising since 2012, the number of locations has grown rapidly from just one in 2011 to the current total of 99, only one of which is company-owned and all of which are located in the US.
+Founded in 2007 and franchising since 2012, the number of locations has grown rapidly from just one in 2011 to the current total of 111 (up from the previously reported total of 99), of which one is company-owned and all are located in the US.

 15. Touching Hearts at Home